Claim: During an MTV interview, singer Lauryn Hill said: “I would rather die than have a white person buy one of my albums.”

 Origins: In 1996 a caller to the Howard Stern show claimed Lauryn Hill of The Fugees made anti-white statements during an MTV interview, to the effect of proclaiming she’d rather see her child starve than have a white kid buy her album.
 Circulated rumors about the inflammatory comment Hill supposedly made varied from telling to telling, including statements such as:

-Let's put this one to rest: If Lauryn Hill or any other member of the Fugees had said anything like that on MTV or anywhere else, the tape of those remarks would have hounded them ever after.
-That no one could produce such a tape — or even agree on what was said, and by whom — should have driven a stake through this rumor's heart.
+Let’s put this one to rest: If Lauryn Hill or any other member of the Fugees had said anything like that on MTV or anywhere else, the tape of those remarks would have hounded them ever after.
+That no one could produce such a

 You know, everybody has to be really careful, you know, what they … what they read and hear, because you never know what’s true.
 You know, a couple of years ago some kid had heard that I’d said that I didn’t want white people to buy my records, and that really, really hurt me a great deal because I like to think my music is really universal, you know, and I’ve been everywhere and I have fans everywhere, but because of some rumor that, you know, some radio personality chose to, you know, to say on his radio show, he had a bunch of people believing something that they’d never seen or never heard themselves but just heard a rumor.